moses-y/Data-Annotation-for-Beginners/README.md

 In conclusion, data annotation can be a challenging task that requires attention to detail and expertise.
 However, by providing clear guidelines, using automation tools, reducing costs, and incorporating error-checking and correction tools, we can overcome these challenges and create high-quality datasets for machine learning.

-# Careers in Data Annotation & Conclusion
+# Careers in Data Annotation & Conclusion.

 Data annotation is an essential step in preparing datasets for machine learning.
 As a result, there is a growing demand for data annotators in the job market.
 In this section, we will briefly discuss some careers in data annotation.
 Careers in Data Annotation